-Encouragement for the Woman who Just Received an Infertility Diagnosis
+Encouragement for Infertility Diagnosis

 It’s an honor to team up with these ladies on a topic that is so relevant for us all, infertility.
 The reality is almost every woman assumes when she is ready to start her family it will just happen, right?
 However, the women throughout this post know otherwise and understand the hurt and frustration that comes along with the challenges in growing a family.